emchristiansen/PersistentMap/README.md

 ##PersistentMap vs Slick

-Slick is premier (or at least the TypeSafe-backed) database interface for Scala.
+Slick is the premier (or at least the TypeSafe-backed) database interface for Scala.
 Like PersistentMap, Slick provides type-safety.
 However, Slick requires some boilerplate when defining tables, especially when the table stores records of an existing type.
 PersistentMap requires no such boilerplate, for the reason scala-pickling requires no boilerplate.